echaoeoen/fans-crm-assesment-frontend/README.md

    The backend should now be running at [http://localhost:3000](http://localhost:3000).

+4. **Login User**
+   You can use this user: `admin@mail.com` with password: `password123` to test the application

 ## Available Scripts

 In the project directory, you can run the following scripts:

 ### `yarn start`

-Starts the application in development mode.Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Starts the application in development mode.Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The app will automatically reload if you make changes to the source files, and you will see any lint errors in the console.